Marklin2289/polygon-learning/markdown/pyth/PYTH_CONNECT.md

 - There is a function for mapping Solana clusters to the public key of the Pyth program: `getPythProgramKeyForCluster`. \
   You'll need to supply the name of the Solana cluster you want to get Pyth data from (`mainnet-beta`, `devnet` or `testnet`).
   - To connect to Pyth, use the `PythConnection` class from `@pythnetwork/client` - You'll need to supply a JSON-RPC connection and a Pyth program public key.
 Seasoned developers may wish to [dive into the code](https://github.com/pyth-network/pyth-client-js/blob/3de72323598131d6d14a9dc9f48f5f225b5fbfd2/src/PythConnection.ts#L29) to see what it's doing.
-- The `onPriceChange` callback will be invoked every time a Pyth price gets updated.
-This callback gets two arguments:
-  - `price` contains the official Pyth price and confidence, along with the component prices that were combined to produce this result.
-  - `product` contains metadata about the price feed, such as the symbol (e.g., "Crypto.SOL/USD") and the number of decimal points.
-- Once you've set up the connection and the `onPriceChange` callback, you'll be able to tap into the price feed with a simple `pythConnection.start()`! \
-  We have set up an easy to use component here to toggle it on and off, but in production you would probably want to handle this a little bit differently.

 Still not sure how to do this?
 No problem!
 The solution is below so you don't get stuck.